 But the one constant is that you’re constantly trying to navigate tricky waters and protect your family as best as you can.

-One way to do that is through life insurance, which would provide your loved ones a financial cushion if you were to pass away unexpectedly.
+One way to help provide financial coverage is through life insurance, which would help provide your loved ones a death benefit if you were to pass away unexpectedly.
 Once you understand how life insurance works and what kind of policy is right for you, the next step is to apply.

 But that brings us to a key question: What is on a life insurance application?

-Especially if your individual situation is relatively uncomplicated, you could get through the whole application in as little as five or ten minutes, and potentially end up with an offer to purchase then and there.
+Especially if your individual situation is relatively uncomplicated, you could get through the application in as little as 5-10 minutes, and potentially end up with an offer to purchase then and there.

 Your needs will depend on your individual situation, but a rough rule of thumb is to aim for a coverage amount that's ten times your current salary.

 For a flavor of what’s in store, below are the questions that a typical application asks, along with commentary on what it all means.
-(These questions come from the application for term life insurance through Fabric.)
+(These questions come from the application for term life insurance through Fabric by Gerber Life.)

-Age is a big factor in determining your risk levels—and therefore the price of your policy.
+Age is a big factor in determining your risk levels—and therefore the premium you will pay on your policy.
 That’s because, as you might guess, the older you are, the higher your risk of passing away.
-This is also a reason that it may make sense to apply while you’re still young and healthy, if you can, as you’ll likely face better prices.
+This is also a reason that it may make sense to apply while you’re still young and healthy, if you can, as you’ll typically face lower premiums.

 Prices often don’t vary too greatly based on the state where you live, but that is one factor that goes into how much life insurance will cost.
 Additionally, underwriters (the people who evaluate your application) need to know where you live because insurance laws vary by state.